Batched compression (im_batchcompress)

 |||

-This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote client.
-A remote client’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote client certificate itself.
+Path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
+A remote host’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote host certificate itself.
 In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle). |

 |||